-To fund your account you can easily set up direct deposit of your paycheck when you signup.
+To fund your account you can easily set up a direct deposit of your paycheck when you sign up.
 Simply provide your Chime routing number and spending account number to your employer or payroll provider and they’ll set it up to fund your account automatically when your paycheck comes through.

 If you prefer you can also initiate a transfer from an existing external bank account to be sent to your Chime spending account.
 If you initiate a transfer from your Chime account, there are limits of $200 daily or $1,000/month, so transferring from the external bank is probably preferable.

 Chime app accounts are as free of fees as you can get.
 They charge no maintenance fees, no overdraft fees, and no bounced check fees.
 Banks in the U.S make billions off of fees every year, in fact, Americans paid $33 billion in overdraft fees last year!
 One study of U.S. Bank fees found that the average annual fees for an account holder were about $290.
 By not having fees like the ones mentioned, you’re already ahead of the game.Americans paid $33 billion in overdraft fees last year.
 Chime might be part of the solution.Click To Tweet

 What fees does Chime charge?
 Chime charges a $2.50 out-of-network ATM fee.
 That’s it.

 Using Chime Via Mobile

 Chime works well on both desktop and Mobile, but since the financial app is optimized for millennials, it works the best on your smartphone, either iOS or Android.

 The app has mobile notifications set up so that you can get daily balance notifications, as well as real-time notifications of spending on your account.

 You can also use the app to find local ATM locations and to get instant cash back at some retailers.